Coridane/passgen/README.md

 ## JavaScript: Password Generator

-This webpage allows an 8-128 character password to be generated around user requirements.
+This webpage allows a 8-128 character password to be generated based on specified requirements.
 After clicking Generate, the user will be presented with five questions.
-The first is for the length and the other four are confirmation of character types.
+The first prompts for the password length and the other four are confirmation of character types.

-Validation is in place to enforce a minimum and maximum length.
-Validation is also in place to enforce that one of the four character types is chosen.
-This information will be displayed, but also written to the console.
+Validation is in place to enforce a minimum and maximum length and to enforce that one of the four character types is chosen.
+Once the password is generated, it is displayed, and written to the console.

-Beyond the scope of this, a Copy Password button will appear after the password is generated and it will copy the password to clipboard, and confirm the copy in an alert.
+Beyond the scope of this, a Copy Password button will appear after the password is generated and will copy the password to clipboard, with an alert to confirm the copy.

-The interface has been modified for multiple screen sizes.
+The interface has been modified for different screen sizes.

 ## Mock-Up